CryptoverseCC/robohash-token/README.md

 const contractInstance = new web3.eth.Contract(roboHashTokenArtifacts.abi, '0xfa9d471300b0a4cc40ad4dfa5846864973520f45');
 ```

-Now we have an api for our contract, so we can impelment `getEntityData` function.
+Now we have an api for our contract, so we can implement `getEntityData` function.

 We will invoke `getTokenName` with entityId to obtain name of that token and later `getTokenUrl` to get the robohash image of our token.
 ```